Tech Note 0027

 Refer to the Setup chapter of your product documentation for more information about how to register a license code.

-If a license code is not valid, MTP/IP will return an error code and may display one of the following MTP0 diagnostic messages below.
+If MTP/IP is not able to validate a license code, it will return an error value and may display one of the following MTP0 diagnostic messages below.

 Steps to Correct

-Download the latest license code document from your customer site or verify with your administrator that you have the latest code.
+Download the latest MTP-Codes.pdf document from your customer site or verify with your administrator that you have the correct code.

 Download the latest distribution package from your customer site or verify with your administrator that you have the most recent package.
 See Tech Note 0001 for guidance on determining the software version you are running.